bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {{ easy_image(src="sidebar-menu", width=100) }}

+#### About

+The "About" window displays a brief description of Cockpit itself, along with key information about the version being run, and links to relevant resources and help/discussion/contribution channels:

+{{ easy_image(src="about", width=500) }}

+#### Fullscreen Display

+Cockpit can be run within the window it opens in, or as a full-screen application.

+Full-screening a browser window usually includes the tabs and search bar at the top, so there's a button in the sidebar menu to make Cockpit itself full-screened instead, and to easily exit from full-screen to resume access to the underlying browser / operating system interface.

+{{ easy_image(src="exit-fullscreen", width=100) }}

 #### Settings

 Cockpit's settings control how the application behaves and communicates, including, what data sources it's